catlinman/love2dfluid/README.md

 ## About ##

-The fluid system in this repository was originally created for as a self decided school project by [Catlinman](https://github.com/Catlinman).
-The main idea is to allow easy fluid particle integration in two-dimensional environments for the Love2d framework while still maintaining a steady performance for normal game related processing.
+The fluid system in this repository was originally created as a self decided school project.
+The main idea is to allow easy fluid particle integration in two-dimensional environments for the LÖVE2D framework while still maintaining a steady performance for normal game related processing.
 The repository is still work in progress meaning that all of the current developments are subject to change.

 ## Implementation ##